seanbrindley17/milestone-project-3-mk2/README.md

 * I used [this StackOverflow post](https://stackoverflow.com/questions/5655207/footer-not-sticking-to-bottom-of-page?rq=3) to help with my welcome footer not sitting at the bottom of the welcome page.

+* I used [this StackOverflow post](https://stackoverflow.com/questions/15591620/how-to-retrieve-session-data-with-flask) to help with retrieving my user session cookie data to use in my add_new_entry() function.

 #### Materialize.com

 I used Materialize as the framework for this project using their code and JQuery initialisation.
 Components used will be listed here.